 Track all sponsor-funded activities under the same campaign so you won’t have to sift through unorganized data when the time comes to run a report for your partnering company.
 This is crucial—there’s no better PR for a business than a story packed with meaningful data.

-A Step-by-Step Guide to Forming a Corporate Sponsorship
+A Step-by-Step Guide to Forming Corporate Sponsorships

 Are you a fundraiser who wants to start developing corporate sponsorships for your nonprofit but isn’t sure how to get started?